 Criminal Justice Career Options

 Pursuing a degree in the criminal justice field can provide solid, lucrative and rewarding opportunities in a wide range of career paths.
-Graduates from criminal justice degree programs can find work in both the public and private sectors or go on to graduate school, allowing the greatest degree of flexibility when deciding on the right career.
+Graduates from criminal justice degree programs from criminal justice colleges can find work in both the public and private sectors or go on to graduate school, allowing the greatest degree of flexibility when deciding on the right career.

 Degree programs in criminal justice typically include coursework in the following areas: